 Ability to enter load forecast amounts

-;
+PFV Project;

+(Generator Priority Determination)

+Ability to manually enter the choice of each BA to identify itself as choosing to either (1) tag all non-firm option, or (2) use the Generator Prioritization option to implement

+Ability to manually enter transmission service priority for each generator, with the default entry being Firm.

+Ability to manually enter if a valid Coordination Agreement exists between pairs of Transmission Service Providers(TSPs)

 In addition to the general outage and name updates, the webSDX User Interface provides a log of all messages and requests via the web service, summaries and reports, and manual downloads of SDX data in .csv form for backward compatibility with older versions of the SDX.